Paul7297/I-sem-py-project-lyb_CLI/README.md

 **Library Menu (User):**
 📚 Library Menu:
-1. Add New Book
-2. Search for Book
+1. Search for Book
-3. List Available Books
+2. List Available Books
-4. Borrow Book
+3. Borrow Book
-5. Return Book
+4. Return Book
-6. View Borrowed Books
+5. View Borrowed Books
-7. View All Books
+6. View All Books
-9. Exit
+7. Exit
 Enter your choice (1–7 or 'q' to quit):

 **Admin Menu:**
 🔐 ADMIN MENU
+1. Add New Book
-1. View all borrowed books
+2. View all borrowed books
-2. View all books
+3. View all books
-3. Delete a book
+4. Delete a book
-4. Back to main menu
+5. Back to main menu
 Enter your choice (1–4):